seblhaire/tagsinput/README.md

 Returns an array of tags list values.
 Eg:  ["CH","FR"]

 #### printGetCommaSepValues()
 Returns a string with tags list values separated by comma.
-Eg.: CH,FR
+Eg.: CH,FR.
+This list is automatically inserted in hidden input if `hiddeninput` value is `true`.

 #### printSerialize($champ)
 Returns serialized values that can be used in a Javascript string to send values to a controller.